-Penuma is currently not covered by insurance whatsoever, and it’s not cleared to treat erectile dysfunction.
+Penuma is currently not covered by insurance, and not cleared to treat erectile dysfunction.

 James Elist, MD, FACS, FICS, of Beverly Hills, California, founded the procedure.
 He’s currently one of the only two certified practitioners.

-Read on to learn more about how the Penuma procedure works, what your risks are, and whether it’s proven to successfully enlarge a penis.
+Read on to learn more about how the Penuma procedure works, the risks, and whether it’s proven to successfully enlarge a penis.